Azuhmier/hmofa/tagCatalog.md

 by ACrazyWizard
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/ACrazyWizard

->Student of the Sultry Tome
+"Student of the Sultry Tome"
 [;horse; ;wings;][;fantasy; ;short story; ;magic; ;fantasy; ;blowjob; ;edging; ;bondage; ;vaginal; ;sex; ;creampie;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/5evxF3Ma
 #Anon is an apprentice scribe to Ofelia, Matriarch of Words and today she has an entirely new task for him to do.

->The Mare with the Black Blade
+"The Mare with the Black Blade"
 [;horse; ;larger anthro;][;fantasy; ;short story; ;blowjob; ;boobjob; ;large breast; ;creampie; ;sleeping embrace; ;cuddling;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Qq7H5rqX
 #Anon is a squire for strong-ass female horse knight.
 After a tough battle she rewards him for taking so good care of here black blade.